equinor/fmu-dataio/README.md

 Local development and testing:

-Make your own fork of fmu-dataio and then clone it localy on unix.
+Make your own fork of fmu-dataio and then clone it locally on unix.
-Create a virtual environement:
+Create a virtual environment:
 ```console
 python -m venv my_venv
 ```